honeycombio/terraform-provider-honeycombio/CONTRIBUTING.md

 ## Contributing changes

-As there are currently no Honeycomb SDKs, this repostiory contains an embedded API Client for the [Honeycomb API](https://docs.honeycomb.io/api) in the `client/` directory in the root of the repository.
+As there are currently no Honeycomb SDKs, this repository contains an embedded API Client for the [Honeycomb API](https://docs.honeycomb.io/api) in the `client/` directory in the root of the repository.

 The provider currently has a mix of the older [Plugin SDKv2](https://developer.hashicorp.com/terraform/plugin/sdkv2)